ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 - #strong[rnaturalearth];: Provides pre-made geographic datasets \(maps)
 - #strong[zoo];: Time series data management
 - #strong[data.table];: Fast data manipulation
+- #strong[scales];: Scale functions for visualizations
 - #strong[sf];: Work with spatial data \(Shapefiles)

 == Workflow
 <workflow>
 === Exploratory Data Analysis
 <exploratory-data-analysis>
-- Filter the data to include only the past five decades \(from 1960 to 2024).
+- Filter the data to include only the past six decades \(from 1960 to 2024).
 - Randomly sample 1% of the data to speed up the initial exploration.
 - Count the number of missing values \(NAs) in each column of the dataframe.
 - Visualize the pattern of missing values over time with a tile chart.
-- Verify data integrity using:
-  - A histogram to visualize the distribution of temperature anomalies in the sampled data.
-  - A time series plot to visualize the trend of the global average temperature anomaly by month over the past five decades.
+- Verify data integrity using a histogram to visualize distribution of temperature anomalies, and time-series plot to visualize trend of global average temperature anomaly over the years.

 === Feature Engineering
 <feature-engineering>
 - Perform linear interpolation to fill in missing values in the anomaly column.
 - Compare the data before and after interpolation to ensure completeness.
-- Calculate the mean temperature anomaly of each longitude, and latitude for each year.
+- Create a new column for the mean temperature anomaly grouped by longitude, latitude and year.
 - Plot a line graph to compare the temperature trends before and after interpolation, our interpolation was successful and does not introduce any new patterns.
-- Round the mean\_anomaly data to two decimal places for clarity.
+- Create a new column for country and geographical zone.

 === Data Visualization
 <data-visualization>